-A business partnership agreement in Colorado is a necessary document when starting a business.
-Having this important contract between business partners can reduce the need for expensive litigation.
+A business partnership agreement contract in Colorado is a necessary document when starting a business.
+Having this important business partnership agreement between two companies or individual partners can reduce the need for expensive litigation.
 It can also serve as a reminder between partners of their obligations to each other and to the business.

-48% of business partners fail to execute a viable business partnership contract or understand the contract format.
+48% of business partners fail to execute viable business partnership contracts or understand the contract format.
 This can lead thousands in litigation fees later.

 A common problem that occurs when looking for a business partner is that they do not tailor the business partnership contract to the reality of the day-to-day company operations.
 As a result, partners end up in heated disputes and costly litigation.

-Governing Business Law for a Contract between Business Partners
+Governing Business Law for Contracts Between Business Partners

 Most states have respective partnership laws and business law statutes.
-For example, Colorado uses the Revised Uniform Partnership Act addresses the general partnership contract for business partners.
+For example, Colorado uses the Revised Uniform Partnership Act addresses the concerns with contracts between business partners.
 It is critical that business owners understand the respective laws of their state and the advantages of a partnership before they enter into a business partner agreement.

-More importantly, company owners should consult with a business law attorney to fully understand their rights, rights to other partners and legal obligations to the business entity.
+More importantly, company owners and contract partners should consult with a business law attorney to fully understand their rights, rights to other partners and legal obligations to the business entity.

-If you are presented with a corporate business partnership contract for your signature, you should, at least, ensure that the following provisions are present in the contract format.
+If you are presented with a corporate contract between business partners for your signature, you should, at least, ensure that the following provisions are present in the contract format.

 - Legal name of the partnership.
 Before entering into the contract, you should have at least formed a business name with the secretary of state.